 - Version 06 is the first time that CORRA and IMERG have been computed for both the TRMM and GPM era.
 As such, we expect to learn a great deal about how the detailed behavior of the IMERG estimates differs between the two eras. - The TRMM CORRA is based on fewer channels of microwave and radar data than for the GPM CORRA, so one would expect the underlying calibrations to shift across the transition boundary (May/June 2014).
-This could affect the histogram of precipitation rates and/or the mean rates. - The TRMM CORRA only covers the latitude band 35°N-S, while it is 65°N-S for GPM.
-Thus, calibrations to TRMM CORRA outside 35°N-S are necessarily approximate, based on the

-(monthly climatological) "shape" of the GPM CORRA calibration field, scaled to match the precipitation volume for each month of TRMM-era calibration for northern and southern hemisphere ocean and land separately in the region 33°N-S. See the IMERG Technical Document (listed below in "Key IMERG Documents") for more details.

-- The early TRMM era contains estimates from SSMI and AMSU-B sensors, which are less capable than the subsequent SSMIS and MHS sensors that were phased in starting in 2005.
-This implies that a shift in estimation skill is likely. - The early TRMM era lacked microwave observations for several hours around the 0/12 and 04/16 UTC orbital times.
+Preliminary analyses show an affect on the histogram of precipitation rates (see below). - The TRMM CORRA only covers the latitude band 35°N-S, while it is 65°N-S for GPM.
+Thus, calibrations to TRMM CORRA outside 35°N-S are necessarily approximate, based on the (monthly climatological) "shape" of the GPM CORRA calibration field, scaled to match the precipitation volume for each month of TRMM-era calibration for northern and southern hemisphere ocean and land separately in the region 33°N-S. See the IMERG Technical Document (listed below in "Key IMERG Documents") for more details. - The early TRMM era contains estimates from SSMI and AMSU-B sensors, which are less capable than the subsequent SSMIS and MHS sensors that were phased in starting in 2005.
+This implies that a shift in estimation skill is likely. - As in the GPM era, "rippling" is visible in the animation of IMERG data in the TRMM era as well.
+In addition, the early TRMM era lacked microwave observations for several hours around the 0/12 and 04/16 UTC orbital times.
 As a result, there is more use of IR-based estimates in the first few years.
 IR estimates are generally of lower quality and potentially introduce a systematic regional offset in the timing of precipitation systems.
 [IR Tb's tend to lag precipitation occurrence, but IMERG uses the PERSIANN-CCS algorithm, which considers other factors, such as spatial texture in the IR Tb's.]
 Furthermore, the Japanese GMS observations only provide hourly data for certain periods of the day, and in the missing half-hours the adjacent METEOSAT and GOES-W IR values are used to the extent possible, but in some cases the necessary zenith-angle parallax corrections apparently yield very different IR values, leading to dithering between two precipitation estimate scenes in successive half hours.
 Before 2005 there are large gaps in the available microwave data, which makes the behavior of the IR estimates more important.
-In addition, there is apparently a somewhat complicated interaction between the morphed microwave and available IR data. - There is an extended data dropout in the presently available IR dataset for Japanese sector from late on 17 November 2005 to the middle of 22 March 2006 due to issues in NOAA coping with the format of the then-newly introduced MTSat-1.
+In addition, there is apparently a somewhat complicated interaction between the morphed microwave and available IR data.

+• There is an extended data dropout in the presently available IR dataset for Japanese sector from late on 17 November 2005 to the middle of 22 March 2006 due to issues in NOAA coping with the format of the then-newly introduced MTSat-1.
 Consequently, during that period a small sector over Japan lacks all data, and the adjacent IR are entirely based on high-zenith-angle data from the METEOSAT to the west and GOES-W to the east.